Think back to your last big audition or performance. What do you remember feeling, moments before you walked on stage?

-On the other hand, if your brain thinks there is a good chance you could crash and burn, you will most definitely feel anxious.
-Simple as that.
+On the other hand, if your brain thinks there is a good chance you could crash and burn, you will probably be feeling those butterflies.

 So What Can I Do About It?

-- Some take supplements like kava (I tried this a few times; don’t even bother).
+- Some take supplements like kava (I tried this a few times; didn’t notice a difference).

 - I used to deprive myself of sleep the night before, thinking that my being tired would balance out the adrenaline a bit.
-Don’t do it – you’ll just be cranky and tired on top of being anxious.
+Will probably just make you cranky and tired on top of being anxious.

 - A friend told me that I should eat bananas, so I even tried this a few times.
-It just made me feel a little sick to my stomach (I’m not a huge fan of bananas).
+It just made me feel a little sick to my stomach (I’m weirdly finicky about banana temperature and ripeness).

 - Another friend told me to eat turkey explaining that turkey has the amino acid tryptophan in it, which supposedly makes you sleepy.
-Um, ok, but how many of you are in the mood to chow down on bananas, turkey, and tea 30 minutes before you go on stage?
-Ugh.
+But are you really in the mood to chow down on bananas, turkey, and tea 30 minutes before you go on stage?